goncy/canchancy/docs/bot/TROUBLESHOOTING.md

-# Canchancy Discord Bot - Troubleshooting Guide
+# Fulboncy Discord Bot - Troubleshooting Guide

 This guide provides solutions for common issues you might encounter when setting up and using the bot